← Back to 史記

 40

-Lu Sheng persuaded the First Emperor, saying, 'We ministers seek ling and strange medicines for immortals but often do not encounter them.
-Similar things have those that harm them.'
-In the midst, the person lord sometimes makes secret journeys to avoid evil ghosts.
-Evil ghosts avoid, true people arrive.'
-If the person lord's dwelling is known by person ministers, then it harms the spirits.'
-True people enter water without getting wet, enter fire without being scorched, tread on cloud qi, and are long-lasting with heaven and earth.'
-Now His Majesty governs the world, but has not yet achieved tranquil calm.'
-I wish His Majesty's dwelling palace not to let people know it, then the medicine of not dying can almost be obtained.'
-Thereupon the First Emperor said, 'I admire true people.
-I call myself "True Person," not "I."' He then ordered that within two hundred li beside Xianyang, two hundred seventy palace buildings with covered ways and walled ways connected, filled with curtains, canopies, bells, drums, and beauties, each according to their names not to be moved or transferred.
-Where he travels and what he favors—if there are those who speak of its place, the crime is death.
+Lu Sheng persuaded the First Emperor, saying, 'We ministers seek lingzhi, rare medicines, and immortals, but often do not encounter them.
+There seem to be things that obstruct them.
+At times, the ruler of men must make secret journeys to avoid evil spirits.
+When evil spirits withdraw, true men arrive.
+If the ruler’s dwelling place is known by his ministers, then it harms his spiritual power.
+True men enter water without getting wet, enter fire without being burned, tread on cloudlike qi, and endure as long as heaven and earth.
+Now His Majesty governs the world but has not yet attained tranquil stillness.
+I wish that no one be allowed to know which palace His Majesty occupies; only then can the medicine of immortality perhaps be obtained.'
+The First Emperor then said, 'I admire true people.
+I call myself "True Person," not "I."' He then ordered that within two hundred li around Xianyang, two hundred seventy palace buildings be connected by covered walkways and walled corridors, filled with curtains, canopies, bells, drums, and beauties, each assigned to its post and not moved elsewhere.
+If anyone spoke of where he traveled or which place he favored, the punishment was death.
 The First Emperor favored the Liangshan Palace.
-From the mountain top he saw that the chancellor's chariot cavalry were many—it was not good.
-Inner people or told the chancellor; afterwards the chancellor reduced his chariot cavalry.
+From the mountain top he saw that the chancellor’s chariots and cavalry were numerous, and this displeased him.
+Someone from the inner palace told the chancellor; afterward, the chancellor reduced the number of his chariots and cavalry.
 The First Emperor was angered and said, 'This inner person leaked my words.'
 He investigated and questioned, but none confessed.
-At that time, by edict he captured all those who were then at his side, and killed them all.
-From this time on, none knew the location of his travels.
-He listened to affairs; the ministers received decided affairs, all at the Xianyang Palace.
+At that time, by edict, he arrested all those who had been at his side and killed them all.
+From this time on, no one knew where he was traveling.
+He heard affairs of state at Xianyang Palace, and the ministers received decisions on completed matters there.

 41